-A second role of the UFO dataset is to serve as a high-resolution reference for evaluating how well existing surface water mapping approaches capture urban inundation.
-To demonstrate this capability, we compared the UFO labels against two widely used, medium-resolution products: (i) the NASA IMPACT-based flood mapping model (S1-IMPACT)~\cite{paul2021}, which uses 10\,m Sentinel-1 SAR data, and (ii) Google's Dynamic World (DW)~\cite{brown2022b}, a global 10\,m land cover product derived from Sentinel-2 optical imagery, from which we extracted and combined the ``water'' and ``flooded vegetation'' classes.
+To assess whether UFO can function as a high-resolution reference for urban inundation mapping, we compared the hand labels against two widely used, independently generated medium-resolution products: (i) the NASA IMPACT-based flood mapping model (S1-IMPACT)~\cite{paul2021}, which uses 10\,m Sentinel-1 SAR data, and (ii) Google's Dynamic World (S2-DW)~\cite{brown2022b}, a global 10\,m land cover product derived from Sentinel-2 optical imagery, from which we extracted and combined the ``water'' and ``flooded vegetation'' classes.
 For context, we also report the performance of the UFO-trained SegFormer-B2 model on the same labels.

 Comparison was restricted to temporally coincident (same day) acquisitions (and cloud-free for S2-DW), yielding 42 UFO labels for S1-IMPACT evaluation (Figure~\ref{fig:s1impactfig}) and 31 labels for S2-DW (Figure~\ref{fig:dwfigure}).
 Because the two products draw from different acquisition subsets, they were each evaluated independently against the UFO reference labels.
 Both 10\,m products were evaluated at 3\,m to match the native PlanetScope resolution.